accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Locate the pre-recorded video, audio or synchronized time-only media on the screen.
 1. Check:
-- that a passage of text (a title or a paragraph for example), allowing the temporal media to be identified, immediately precedes or follows it;
+- that a passage of text (a title or a paragraph for example), allowing the time-based media to be identified, immediately precedes or follows it;
 - that the text passage is located outside the multimedia content player.
 1. If this is the case, the criterion is validated.